Nick Williams (baseball): Major Leagues

 The Phillies promoted Williams to the major leagues on June 30, 2017, and Williams made his MLB debut that night.
 On July 9, Williams hit his first MLB home run off of Trevor Cahill of the Padres.
-Nine days later, on July 18 Williams hit his first career grand slam against the Brewers.
+On July 16, Williams hit his first career grand slam against the Brewers.
 As to his defense in the outfield and baserunning, beat writer Matt Gelb wrote in The Philadelphia Inquirer: "Progress is needed on defense and the bases.
 Williams has overcome bad reads in the outfield with his speed.
 But he’s shown cracks there.
 And, as a baserunner, Williams has committed mental mistakes.
 His instincts are not the sharpest.
 Sometimes, raw talent can rise above that."
 He batted .288/.338/.473 for the 2017 season with the Phillies with 12 home runs, one stolen base, and 55 RBIs, and walked 20 times while striking out 97 times in 313 at bats.
 On defense, he had a -9 Defensive Runs Saved (DRS) rating, the worst in the National League among right fielders.

 In 2018 he batted .256/.330/.434, with 16 home runs, 3 stolen bases, 58 RBIs, and 111 strikeouts in 407 at bats.
 On defense, he had a -15 Defensive Runs Saved rating, the 2nd-worst in the National League among right fielders, behind Bryce Harper.

 In 2019 he batted .151/.196/.245, with 2 home runs, 5 RBIs, and 43 strikeouts in 106 at bats (striking out 38.4% of the time).
 His batting average, on base percentage, and OPS (.442) were the lowest of all 219 NL batters who had 100 or more plate appearances, and his strikeout percentage was the highest.

 On August 11, 2020, Williams was designated for assignment by the Phillies.

 Cincinnati Reds

 On August 15, 2020, Williams was claimed off waivers by the Cincinnati Reds and optioned to their alternate training site.
-On September 15, 2020, Williams was designated for assignment by the Reds without appearing in a game for the club.
-He became a free agent on November 2, 2020.
+On September 15, Williams was designated for assignment by the Reds without appearing in a game for the club.
+He became a free agent on November 2.

 Chicago White Sox

 On January 15, 2021, Williams signed a minor league contract with the Chicago White Sox organization.
-He was selected to the major leagues on April 8, 2021, to fill in for the injured Billy Hamilton.
+He was selected to the major leagues on April 8, to fill in for the injured Billy Hamilton.
 That night he was the starting left fielder for the White Sox, playing in his first MLB game since 2019.
-On April 15, 2021, Williams was designated for assignment after going hitless in 13 plate appearances for the team.
-On April 17 he was outrighted to the alternate training site.
-He was released on August 3, 2021, in 126 at bats in AAA he hit .262 with 4 HR and 13 RBIs.
+On April 15, Williams was designated for assignment after going hitless in 13 plate appearances for the team.
+On April 17, he was outrighted to the alternate training site.
+He was released by the White sox organization on August 3.
+In 126 at–bats for the Triple–A Charlotte Knights, he hit .262 with four home runs and 13 RBI.